Planning Your Trip

 Culture and Customs

-Islam is the predominant religion in Morocco and as such, many aspects of the local culture differ from what you may be used to back home.
+Islam is the predominant religion in Morocco (more than 99 percent of the population are Sunni Muslims) and as such, many aspects of the local culture differ from what you may be used to back home.
 Traditional restaurants do not serve alcohol and visitors are expected to dress conservatively in public.
 Women in particular should keep their shoulders, upper arms and legs above the knee covered at all times.
-Homosexuality is illegal and LGBTI travelers are advised to avoid any public displays of affection; homosexual behavior (including kissing) can be prosecuted with a fine or up to three years in jail.
+Homosexuality is illegal and LGBTQ+ travelers are advised to avoid any public displays of affection; homosexual behavior (including kissing) can be prosecuted with a fine or up to three years in jail.
 If you travel during the month of Ramadan, most Moroccans that you meet will be fasting during daylight hours, and local restaurants will stay closed throughout the day.
 Most mosques are off-limits to non-Muslims.

 Bathroom etiquette is very different in Morocco, where squat toilets are far more common than the Western variety.
 Instead of toilet paper, bathrooms are equipped with a bucket of water or a hose which you use in conjunction with your left hand to clean yourself.
 Consequently, the left hand is never used to eat with or to greet people in Morocco.
 Make sure to shake hands using your right hand, and remember that pointing is also considered impolite and should be avoided.
 It is customary to tip in Morocco for good service, but also to haggle over prices in the souks.
 If you’re new to haggling, the best practice is to start by offering half of the vendor’s initial asking price and negotiate a mutually agreeable number from there.